 We welcome you to visit our campus!
 Information about guided tours, public information sessions, and directions to Yale can all be found online.

-For detailed information about admissions and financial aid, please visit our Web site: http://admissions.yale.edu
+For detailed information about admissions and financial aid, please visit admissions. yale.edu

 Click on Visit & Connect for information that you will need to plan a campus visit, and to join our mailing list and be notified of upcoming admissions events.